All-interval twelve-tone row: Grandmother chord

+A similar row, although with all the notes within the same octave by alternating ascending and descending intervals (where the size of all the intervals decrease by one), was used by Kaikhosru Shapurji Sorabji as the first subject in the sextuple fugue of his Organ Symphony No. 3.

 Link chords

 'Link' chords are all-interval twelve-tone sets containing one or more uninterrupted instances of the all-trichord hexachord ({012478}).
 Found by John F. Link, they have been used by Elliott Carter in pieces such as Symphonia.